 - Limited Scope: It’s only ETFs.
 No stocks, no mutual funds, no alternatives.

-- Platform Gap: For similar money, Morningstar Investor offers significantly more functionality.
+- Platform Gap: For just $10 more, Morningstar Investor offers significantly more functionality.

 - Monthly Frequency: In fast-moving markets, monthly updates can feel slow.